‘Teen Mom 2’ Star Leah Messer Expresses Concern For Jenelle Evans’ Son Kaiser Amid Abuse Claims

-Leah Messer is worried about Jenelle Evans’ middle child, four-year-old Kaiser.
+Leah Messer is worried about Jenelle Evans’ middle child, 4-year-old Kaiser.

 Following a number of abuse rumors aimed at Evans and her husband, David Eason, the Teen Mom 2 star took to her Twitter page where she made her feelings known in the form of a re-tweet.